Loop Shaping of Hybrid Motion Control with Contact Transition: Hybrid motion control

 \section{Hybrid motion control}

-First, we proceed with designing a (sufficiently) stiff feedback motion control, denoted by $C_s$.
-Following the most simple loop shaping methodology and assuming the critically damped dominant pole pair of the closed-loop system, the reference-to-output transfer function yields
+First, we proceed with designing a (sufficiently) stiff feedback motion control denoted by $C_s$.
+Following the most simple loop shaping methodology and assuming the critically damped dominant pole pair of the closed-loop control system, the reference-to-output transfer function yields

-Here the control specification is given by only the natural frequency $\omega_0$ (approximately to bandwidth) of the closed-loop.
+The control specification is then given by only the natural frequency $\omega_0$ (approximately equal to the bandwidth) of the closed-loop.
 Recall that higher $\omega_0$ values imply higher stiffness of the controlled system.
 Using the given system transfer function $G(s)$ and applying the block diagram algebra, the resulting motion control $C_s(s) = L(s) G^{-1}(s)$ is

-Note that for system plants $G(s)$ with a relative degree $\leq 2$, the control \eqref{eq:3:2} yields a proper transfer function and, thus, can be directly implemented.
+Note that for the system plants $G(s)$ with a relative degree $\leq 2$, the control \eqref{eq:3:2} yields a proper transfer function and, thus, can be directly implemented.

 Now, for designing an impedance controller, assume a sensitivity function, cf. \eqref{eq:2:10},